jwd83/VCR/README.md

 * Link to timestamp in video using t= in URL

 ## TODO
-* remove aac audio encoding, isntead offer 128k opus option.
+* remove aac audio encoding, isntead offer 128k opus option?
+* look at directly converting to opus on demand
 * Switch to https from http.
 Lets encrypt or self signed
 * Look into RTMP live streaming/encoding video/audio realtime.
 * Pick random jpg file from /img/ to use as header image